codacy/chart/docs/configuration/integrations/troubleshoot.md

 ![Invalid client_id](images/bitbucket-invalid-client-id.png)

-This means that there is a mismatch in the OAuth consumer Client ID that Codacy is using to authenticate on Bitbucket Cloud.
+This might mean that there is a mismatch in the OAuth consumer Client ID that Codacy is using to authenticate on Bitbucket Cloud.

 To solve this issue: